Team Hezeberg: Car No. 27 history

-On October 9, 2021, NASCAR Whelen Euro Series champion Loris Hezemans, and NASCAR Camping World Truck Series Owner-Driver Josh Reaume announced the formation of Team Hezeberg, and will compete in a partial schedule for the 2022 NASCAR Cup Series, and are hoping to go full-time in 2023.
-The team is owned by Loris' father, former racer Toine Hezemans, Dutch entrepreneur Ernst Berg, and NASCAR Camping World Truck Series Owner-Driver Josh Reaume.
-Hezeberg Systems, the family company owned by Toine Hezemans, will be the primary sponsor for the team.
-Jacques Villeneuve, 1995 IndyCar champion and 1997 Formula 1 World Champion who made his last NASCAR start in 2013, will be returning to the NASCAR Cup Series in 2022 to drive for select races next season.
-The team will have prepared cars from Reaume Brothers Racing, owned by Josh Reaume.
-Villeneuve will take part in the Daytona Next Gen test for Team Hezeberg on the 11th January, 2022.
-On January 12, 2022, it was announced that Villeneuve will be attempting to make the 2022 Daytona 500 for the team, which would be his first NASCAR start since 2013.
+On October 9, 2021, NASCAR Whelen Euro Series champion Loris Hezemans and NASCAR Camping World Truck Series Owner-Driver Josh Reaume announced the formation of Team Hezeberg, which would compete on a part-time schedule for the 2022 NASCAR Cup Series with hopes to go full-time in 2023.
+The team is owned by Loris' father, former racer Toine Hezemans, Dutch entrepreneur Ernst Berg, and NASCAR Craftsman Truck Series Owner-Driver Josh Reaume.
+Hezeberg Systems, the family company owned by Toine Hezemans, serves as the primary sponsor for the team.
+Jacques Villeneuve, 1995 IndyCar champion and 1997 Formula 1 World Champion who had made his last NASCAR start in 2013, returned to the NASCAR Cup Series in 2022 in hopes of running select events.
+The team uses prepared cars from Reaume Brothers Racing, owned by Josh Reaume.
+Villeneuve took part in the Daytona Next Gen test for Team Hezeberg on the 11th January, 2022.
+On January 12, 2022, it was announced that Villeneuve would be attempting to make the 2022 Daytona 500 for the team, which would be his first NASCAR start since 2013.
 Villeneuve would officially make the Daytona 500 after qualifying on speed.
-On 17th February 2022, Jacques Villeneuve missed the warm up laps of the Vacations Duel Race #2.
+On 17th February 2022, Jacques Villeneuve missed the warm up laps of the Bluegreen Vacations Duel Race #2.
 The cause of the absence was a broken gas cable.
 The team had sufficient time to fix the problem and Villeneuve rejoined the grid for the start of the race.
 Unfortunately, Villeneuve was unable to keep pace and abandoned the race with 20 laps remaining.
-Villeneuve went on to finish 22nd in the Daytona 500 itself, while Hezemans drove the car in the road course races at Circuit of the Americas, Road America, and Indianapolis Motor Speedway.
+Villeneuve went on to finish 22nd in the Daytona 500 itself, while Hezemans drove the car in the road course races at Circuit of the Americas, Road America, Indianapolis Motor Speedway, Watkins Glen International. and Charlotte Motor Speedway.